absmach/magistrala-docs/docs/dev-guide/authorization.md

 ## User Entities Relationship

-Users assigned to a domain with any relationship (administrator, editor, viewer, member ) will have access to create entities (things, groups, channels).
+Users assigned to a domain with any relationship (administrator, editor, viewer, member ) will have access to create entities (clients, groups, channels).

 Domain administrator or individual entity administrator shall grant access to domain member for specific entities.